chaoerlie/Editor-Master/README.md

 # Editor-Master
-An Editor Master including basical tools and even can compile and run for programmers
+An Editor Master including basic tools and even can compile and run for programmers